iAmKankan/MachineLearning_With_Python/Supervised/Ensemble-Learning_and_Randon-Forest/README.md

 * Random decision forest correct for the dicision trees' habit of overfitting to their training set.
 * Training with the "bagging" method.
 This based on the idea that the combination of the learning model increases the overall result.
 * if the learning dataset is huge then a single decision tree results a

+### References:
+* Hands-On Machine Learning with Scikit-Learn Keras and TensorFlow Concepts Tools and Techniques to Build Intelligent Systems by Aurélien Géron, 2nd Edition